godot-escoria/escoria-docs/api/ESCEventManager.md

 func queue_event(event: ESCEvent) -> void
 ```

-Queue a new event to run
+Queue a new event to run in the foreground

+#### Parameters
+- event: Event to run

 ### schedule\_event